hdShang/arxiv-daily/docs/cs-LG/2025-06-04/papers/250604089v1-ambik-dataset-of-ambiguous-tasks-in-kitchen-environment.md

 ---
 layout: default
-title: AmbiK: Dataset of Ambiguous Tasks in Kitchen Environment
+title: "AmbiK: Dataset of Ambiguous Tasks in Kitchen Environment"
 ---

 # AmbiK: Dataset of Ambiguous Tasks in Kitchen Environment